garykac/woven/docs/rules.md

 * You may spend 1 to add an extra Mana (if available) to your pool
 * Any remaining may be used to acquire spells:
-    * Draw N cards (where N equals remaining wellsprings)
+    * Draw N cards (where N equals the number of wellsprings)
     * Choose 1
     * Optionally: Choose a spell from your hand to add to your Treasure
     * Return remaining spells to bottom of spell deck (for TTS add to deck and re-shuffle)
-* If you did not acquire a spell, then Trash to top spell card
+* If you did not acquire a spell, then Trash to top spell card by moving it to the Spell discard pile.

 ##### Reset Active Spells